2026 Saxony-Anhalt state election: Election date

 According to Article 43 of the State Constitution, the state election must take place between the 58th and 62nd month after the start of the legislative period, unless the period is terminated early.
-The legislative period of the state parliament elected on 6 June 2021 began with its first session on 6 July 2021.
+The 8th Landtag of Saxony-Anhalt had its first session on 6 July 2021.
 Consequently, possible election dates initially included all Sundays and public holidays between 10 May and 6 September 2026.
 In May 2025, the state parliament designated 6 September 2026, thus the last possible day, as the election date.